 I live a small yet ambitious life.
 It used to be empty and listless, now it is chockablock with all the things that make me happy.
-Working in Early Childhood (enjoying our time now, while laying strong foundations for people's lifelong psychological, social and emotional well-being - I love the analysis and reflection required), time with the partner Jake, pole fitness, drama club, the occasional meal and dance night out.
-And pool/snooker.
+Working in Early Childhood (enjoying our time now, while laying strong foundations for people's lifelong psychological, social and emotional well-being - I love the analysis and reflection required), time with the partner Jake, pole fitness, plus one more hobby at a time (e.g. drama club, tai chi, pool/snooker... and Toastmasters is on the list uuuurrggg time, organisation and energy limitations), the occasional meal and dance night out.

 Re: the rest of this profile: